tha-mid/calculator/README.md

 # calculator
-Calculator exercise of The Odin Project
+Calculator project of The Odin Project.

+The project combine everything learned so far of HTML, CSS and Javascript to create a calculator.